rutvik110/flutter_audio_waveforms/README.md

 Once you have the processed data points list then you can just pass it down to any of the waveforms available and get started using them.

+> Check out [this article](https://medium.com/@TakRutvik/how-to-add-audiowaveforms-to-your-flutter-apps-c948c205d2c7) for detailed introduction on this section.